-The standard solution for water provision is using "Water Cubes".
+The standard solution for water provision is using "Water Cubes", technically called an "IBC" Cube which stands for "Intermediate bulk container".
 These hold 1000 litres of water each, meaning you need one cube for every 30 campmates.

 Your Barrio must have as many water cubes as shown in the list below: